The Incredible Netleaf Hackberry

 So far, this story has focused on C. reticulata, the hackberry native to the west.
 A similar (but larger and faster growing) hackberry is native to eastern regions of the U.S. (Celtis occidentalis).
 Both species have long been considered to be members of the elm (Ulmaceae) family.
 This long-standing assumption is now being challenged by some upstart taxonomists who believe that hackberries belong, instead, to the Cannabaceae family.
 If true, would they get more respect?

 Note: All photos (with one exception) were made with the iPhone 12 mini I always take with me when running or biking.
-The exception was the Harris Ranch development photo I made with a Sony Alpha.
+The exception was the Harris Ranch development photo I made with a Sony mirrorless camera.